TTRV: Test-Time Reinforcement Learning for Vision Language Models: Related Work

 { \textbf{RL-based fine-tuning for VLMs.} RL has become a central paradigm for aligning large language models with human preferences and task objectives, with approaches such as RLHF~\citep{rlhf} and DPO~\citep{dpo} improving safety, coherence, and instruction-following in both LLMs and VLMs.
 More recently, rule-based methods like GRPO~\citep{shao2024deepseekmath} have demonstrated the feasibility of scaling RL to enhance reasoning capabilities.
 Building on this foundation, RL-based fine-tuning (RFT) has been extended to multimodal models across a variety of vision-driven tasks.
 For example, VLM-R1~\citep{vlmr1}, VisualThinker-R1-Zero~\citep{visualthinker}, and Perception-R1~\citep{perceptionr1} adapt RFT for open-vocabulary object recognition, spatial reasoning, and visual perception, respectively; CLS-RL~\citep{clsrl} applies RFT to few-shot image classification; while R1-VL~\citep{r1vl} and related efforts further refine multimodal reasoning.
 These works demonstrate that RL can significantly enhance vision-centric capabilities of VLMs, but they still rely on curated training splits or labeled feedback.
 In contrast, our work investigates how reinforcement learning can be performed at \emph{test time}, directly from unlabeled test data, thus bringing RL for VLMs closer to human-like learning from raw experience. }

-\textbf{Test-time training (TTT).} TTT methods adapt model parameters at inference without requiring labeled test data, typically by optimizing surrogate objectives such as entropy minimization or auxiliary self-supervised losses~\citep{sun2020test,gandelsman2022test,sun2024learning,actmad,dua}.
-This idea is also similar to the recently popular Test-Time Scaling paradigm for LLMs~\citep{test-time-scaling}.
-While first explored in unimodal settings, TTT has since been extended to multimodal models, with most efforts focusing on dual-encoder VLMs (\eg CLIP~\citep{clip}).
-Representative approaches include TPT~\citep{tpt}, which tunes text prompts via entropy minimization on augmented inputs, with extensions such as DiffTPT~\citep{difftpt} and C-TPT~\citep{ctpt} improving augmentation quality and calibration; and RLCF~\citep{rlcf}, which adapts the image encoder using feedback from larger models.
-Other works pursue lightweight black-box strategies that adapt embeddings without modifying internal parameters.
+\textbf{Test-time training (TTT).} TTT methods adapt model parameters at inference time without requiring labeled test data, typically by optimizing surrogate objectives such as entropy minimization or self-supervised auxiliary losses~\citep{sun2020test,gandelsman2022test,sun2024learning,actmad,dua,tent,norm}.
+Originally developed for unimodal architectures, these techniques have recently been extended to multimodal systems, with much of the focus on dual-encoder VLMs (\eg CLIP~\citep{clip}).
+Representative examples include TPT~\citep{tpt}, which tunes text prompts by minimizing entropy over augmented views, along with its extensions DiffTPT~\citep{difftpt} and C-TPT~\citep{ctpt}, which improve augmentation quality and calibration.
+RLCF~\citep{rlcf} instead adapts the image encoder using feedback from larger models, while several black-box methods operate directly on embeddings without modifying internal parameters.

+However, many widely used TTT approaches impose architectural or objective-level constraints that limit their applicability to decoder-based VLMs.
+For instance, Norm~\citep{norm} and DUA~\citep{dua} require batch-normalization layers, and TENT~\citep{tent} relies on minimizing entropy over a model’s output class-probability distribution.
+Decoder-based VLMs do not produce such class-level distributions; instead, they generate autoregressive token distributions over the full vocabulary, making direct application of TENT-style objectives nontrivial.
+For comparison, we approximate TENT by minimizing the entropy of the empirical output distribution and report the results in Table~\ref{tab:abl:reward-designs}.
+Our proposed reward design consistently outperforms this surrogate, highlighting the advantage of our method.